KrisDeCooman/hydroblox/docs/02-hydroblox-solution.md

 ### HydroBlox Tokenomics

-The HydroBlox tokens are transferrable, In combination with smart contracts running on a blockchain this allows to create the right economics to achieve multiple goals.
+The HydroBlox tokens are transferable, in combination with smart contracts running on a blockchain this allows to create the right economics to achieve multiple goals.
 The system has a number of objectives in mind:
 1. In times of scarcity, i.e. droughts, the tokens should get more costly.
 This is to create the correct economic incentives for consumers, a large consumer will see that his behaviour comes at a cost
 2. The smart contracts should prevent speculative behaviour and unnecessary hoarding of tokens, this to avoid price fluctuations which will increase trust
 3. Ensure basic access to water needs to be guaranteed

 #### Solution

 We came up with a solution which tries to meet the above objectives.
-When a consumption meter has an oversupply of HBT, it will automatically offer a part of these tokens for sale but based on the consumer's past usage, it would still conserve enough tokens to cover its own demand such that not all tokens can be bought by someone else.
+At the start of Hydroblox a liquidiy pool wil be created where HBT and another native token is deposited.
+When a consumption meter has an oversupply of HBT, it will automatically sent a part of these tokens to the pool but based on the consumer's past usage, it would still conserve enough tokens to cover its own demand for a certain period.

 On the other hand, the consumption meter will also automatically buy tokens when it is running out of HBT.
 The price of an HBT token will be determined based on an fixed algorithm, known in advance, that takes the total water supply into account.
 The less water supply there is, the higher the price of the HBT token will be.

 Please note that no HBT can be bought manualy, this in order to prevent any speculation.